 The processor switches to privileged mode whenever an interrupt is recognized and the ISR starts.
-Since PRIVDEFENA would be set to 1, ISRs have access to any memory of I/O location anyway.
-You simply don’t want to reconfigure the MPU upon entering an ISR and reconfigure it back upon exit; so, ISRs should be considered system-level code and should indeed be allowed to have full access.
+Since PRIVDEFENA in this case is set to 1, ISRs have access to any memory of I/O location anyway.
+You simply don’t want to reconfigure the MPU upon entering an ISR and reconfigure it back upon exit, so ISRs should be considered system-level code and should be allowed to have full access.

 Prevent Code Execution from RAM

-Most MPUs allow you to prevent executing code out of RAM thus limiting code injection attacks.
-Preventing code execution for peripheral devices may seem strange, but it doesn’t hurt to protect against hackers who would look at ways to get into your system.
+Most MPUs allow you to prevent executing code out of RAM and, as a result, limit code injection attacks.
+Preventing code execution for peripheral devices may seem strange, but it doesn’t hurt to protect against hackers who might look for ways to get into your system.